ZFS

 https://openzfs.github.io/openzfs-docs/man/5/zpool-features.5.html

-zpool get all tank
+zpool get all tank-s-p-w

 zpool get size tank